-In January 2025, the Rensselaer Rising team will present the draft Plan at a final public meeting held at City Hall.
-Feedback from the event will be shared with the Committee to incorporate into the Final Plan.
+In January 2025, the Rensselaer Rising team presented the draft Plan at a final public meeting held at City Hall.
+Feedback from the event was shared with the Committee to incorporate into the Final Plan.

 LIST OF STAKEHOLDERS & PROPERTY OWNERS